theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 ![Illustration of two bad waveforms from an incorrect differentiator](/static/juno/badrcdiff.png)

-In practice, the *RC constant* of the differentiator should slightly greater than the RC constant of the ramp generator's *discharge* circuit:
+In practice, the *RC constant* of the differentiator should be slightly greater than the RC constant of the ramp generator's *discharge* circuit:

 ![Illustration highlighting the discharge circuit](/static/juno/discharge-circuit.png)